algosup/2022-2023-project-4-game-design-Team-6/Documents/TestPlan.md

 [^ai]: AI stands for "Artificial Intelligence".
 It refers to the simulation of human intelligence in machines that are programmed to think and learn like humans.

-[^mana]: This is a form of money on the game to be able to buy card during waves.
+[^mana]: This is a form of money in the game to be able to buy cards during waves.